FlickType/FlickTypeKit/README.md

  <br>
  `.off` will present the standard input method selection without the FlickType option.

 _**Note:** When using WatchKit, the optional `startingText` argument can be used to support editing of existing text with FlickType.
-In SwiftUI, `FlickTypeView` does that automatically for you._
+In SwiftUI, `FlickTypeTextEditor` does that automatically for you._

 ## Integration